 Depending on your garden type, different mowers can work better than others - for example, if you have a MASSIVE garden you'll want a large lawnmower with plenty of battery life, and if you have a small-but-hilly garden you'll need a mower with plenty of power and grippy wheels.

 The best robot lawnmowers you can buy today

-1. Robomow RS630
+1. Robomow RS635